 On this new generation of the explorer - millennials have a different outlook and how they’d like to engage and consume content, services, and platforms.

-Emilia further points out, “for this group of decision-makers, since they’re adept at technology, the most feasible approach is to incorporate digital adoption technology (real-time, in -application self-service) to enable users and realize the impact (or value) faster and without ever having to contact support.
+Emilia further points out, for this group of decision-makers, since they’re adept at technology, the most feasible approach is to incorporate digital adoption technology (real-time, application self-service) to enable users and realize the impact (or value) faster and without ever having to contact support.

-The most effective ways to build trust and unlock opportunities – even if the conversation starts with a problem – is understanding the gap and the purpose of “why the challenge exists”, and what they’d like to accomplish and achieve through a given application or service.
+The most effective way to build trust and unlock opportunities – even if the conversation starts with a problem – understands the gap and the purpose of “why the challenge exists” and what they’d like to accomplish and achieve through a given application or service.

 If your genuine interest is in helping them, Emilia recommends, “start by asking the simple question, how can I help?”
 These four words will open a conversation without sounding like you want to sell them something before you have even heard their pain points.”